The room was packed with college graduates and young professionals.

 That beautiful brunette who reached out to me that night at The Spaghetti Warehouse became my life-long friend.

-We were in each other’s weddings and we’ve been close friends for almost 30 years now!
+We were in each other’s weddings and we’ve been close friends for over 30 years now!

 Many of you have mentioned to me that you are lonely – in need of friendship.

-It’s my hope and my prayer that you will be encouraged as we think about better relationships and more meaningful friendships over the next few weeks.
+It’s my hope and my prayer that you will be encouraged as we think about better relationships and more meaningful friendships.